-The value of these cases ranges from the pennies to millions.
-There is probably not an area of case evaluation that has more of a mercurial “it depends” factor than with this intangible injury.
+The value ranges from the pennies to millions.
+There is probably not an area of case evaluation that has more of a mercurial “it depends” factor than wiis intangible injury.
 Sometimes, emotional injuries are the bulk of a personal injury claim.
-In other cases, the value is almost zero.
-The key is how much suffering has been endured, would a reasonable person similarly situated endure that suffering, and whether the plaintiff’s attorney and the victim are able to adequately convey it to a jury.
+In other cases, the payout is almost zero for mental anguish.
+People react differently to the same trauma.
+The key is how much suffering has been endured, would a reasonable person similarly situated endure that suffering, and whether the plaintiff’s attorney and the victim can adequately convey it to a jury.

 Pure Emotional Injuries Versus Physical/Emotional Injuries

-This issue can be summarized as follows: emotional injury cases without physical pain are usually a very steep hill to climb.
-Don’t get me wrong: these can be very large cases under the right circumstances.
-But the majority of these cases fail.
+This issue can be summarized as follows: emotional pain and suffering personal injury cases without physical pain are usually a very steep hill to climb.
+Don’t get me wrong.
+These can be very large cases under the right circumstances, again often involving sexual abuse.
+But most of these cases fail.

 How Much Money Can I Sue for Emotional Distress?